GeoRouv/chip-seq-analysis-replication/README.md

 ## Run

-To run the configuration and run the whole analysis execute the 'GeneralPipeline.sh'
+To run the configuration and the whole analysis execute the 'GeneralPipeline.sh'

 ## Notes